Permissions

 Imagine a scenario, with 2 users, alice and bob:

-• there is also a public repository horsegraph/public
+• There is a public repository my-organisation/public

-• all of the mentioned repositories are synced to Sourcegraph
+• All of the mentioned repositories are synced to Sourcegraph

 Supported methods to sync permissions